-At Columbia State Historic Park in Tuolumne County in early June of each year, docents and staff recreate an early tent town to demonstrate the daily life of the young state.
+At Columbia State Historic Park in Tuolumne County the weekend after Memorial Day each year, docents and staff recreate an early tent town to demonstrate the daily life of the young state.
 “It was really an active merchant economy,” according to park staff who help organize the event.
 “There were a lot of opportunities for people who knew how to provide a service, or were willing to bring in goods that were in high demand, such as liquor, dry goods, and provisions.
 And miners were willing to hand over their newly acquired riches for a few luxuries.”

 Park staff and a crew of dedicated volunteers spend hours painstakingly researching the details of daily life of the early tent towns.
 “We’ll never know exactly how life was like for those early visitors, but we spend a lot of time reading their journals, newspapers, and studying archeological remains” to cobble together a story of enterprising adventurers, looking to get rich, as well as to have a good time.

 “Many people don’t realize all the opportunities for people who were willing to work hard during the Gold Rush.”
 For example, women had opportunities in the gold fields and towns that they didn’t have in the East.
 Men made up the majority of the population of the time and were willing to pay richly for the luxury of a home-cooked meal or laundered clothes.
 It was not unusual for a woman providing those services to make more than the miners.